seetaresearch/dragon/Dragon/python/dragon/docs/contents/ops.rst

 `Reduce`_          The general reduce operator.
 `Sum`_             Compute the sum along the given axis.
 `Mean`_            Compute the mean along the given axis.
+`Max`_             Compute the values of maximum elements along the given axis.
 `Argmax`_          Compute the indices of maximum elements along the given axis.
+`Min`_             Compute the values of minimum elements along the given axis.
 `Argmin`_          Compute the indices of minimum elements along the given axis.
 `Slice`_           Slice interface of NDArray.
 `Stack`_           Stack the inputs along the given axis.